mhorga/mhorga.github.io/_posts/2016-03-14-a-first-look-at-the-swift-express-web-server.markdown

 }
 {% endhighlight %}

 Build and run your project again, and point your browser to [localhost:9999/election](http://localhost:9999/election).

-Until next time!
+The page should return the un-formatted feed:

 {% highlight swift %}
+[{"name":"Bernie"},{"name":"Hillary"},{"name":"Donald"}]
 {% endhighlight %}

+In conclusion, I was really impressed by the ease and the practicality of using `Swift Express` to generate a web service in a matter of minutes!
+Not only we have the convenience of writing all our app code in Swift, but now we can also write our back-end structure in Swift as well.
+For more information about the open source project, see the [Swift Express](https://github.com/crossroadlabs/Express) documentation.
+You can look at the complete list of features and see the roadmap.
+You can (and should) also contribute to this project!

+Until next time!